 The quality remained, with Square Enix beginning to mine their back catalogue, creating high quality Play Arts figures of characters from FFVII through FFXII as well as figures for other franchises in the years that followed.
-Extra accessories including iconic weaponry from the Play Arts Kai figures are of statues have been produced for titles games was also released separately.
+Extra accessories including iconic weaponry from the games was also released separately.

-the first released.
+FFVIII's cast were some of the first released.

-jump in quality.
+FFIX's figures displayed a jump in quality.